scott-mewett/collector/docs/minimum-requirements/proxy-server.md

 The RealTheory collector supports using a proxy server to connect to the Internet.

-## How to check if your cluster requires a proxy server?
+## How do I check if my cluster requires a proxy server?

 The best way to check if your cluster requires a proxy server to connect to the Internet is to check with your network adminstrator.

-## How to enable proxy server support?
+## How do I enable proxy server support?
 The RealTheory collector supports using a proxy server to connect to the Internet.

 If you require a proxy server to connect to the Internet, add the following *name* and *value* pair under the *spec > template > spec > containers > env* section of the collector deployment manifest: